 It is also highly recommended that resources stored in Newts are referenced by their foreign source and foreign ID, as opposed to their database ID.
-To this end, the following property should also be set in the same file:
+To this end, the following property should also be

 '''

 org.opennms.rrd.storeByForeignSource=true

 '''

 With these set, OpenNMS Horizon will begin persisting metrics using the Newts engine when restarted.